 The health checks used by the load balancer are implemented by the health check agent.
 The health check agent serves two purposes:

-- The health check agent resides within the primary and secondary VMs to monitor the instances and communicate with the load balancer to direct traffic.
+- The health check agent resides within the primary and secondary VMs to monitor the VM instances and communicate with the load balancer to direct traffic.
 This works best when configured with instance groups.

 - The health check agent syncs with the application-specific regional control plane and makes failover decisions based on control plane behavior.
-The control plane must be in a zone that differs from the instance whose health it is monitoring.
+The control plane must be in a zone that differs from the VM instance whose health it is monitoring.

 The health check agent itself must be fault tolerant.
 For example, notice that,

-in the image that follows, the control plane is separated from the primary
+in the image that follows, the control plane is separated from the primary VM

 instance, which resides in zone us-central1-a